 The riddle is on a page and, once students have their answer, they can click “Next” to go to a quiz.

 The “quiz” is worth 5 points which will translate to 5 gold pieces.
-The quiz is saved in the “Gold Pieces” assignment group.
+The quiz is saved in the “Gold Pieces” assignment group (see below on how to create the group).
 The Access Code is the solution to the riddle.
 If they get the access code correct, it opens the quiz for them to claim their gold.

 This is a one-answer question in which they claim their gold.